Particular/docs.particular.net/servicepulse/troubleshooting.md

 ### ServicePulse is unable to connect to ServiceControl

  * See [ServiceControl release notes](https://github.com/Particular/ServiceControl/releases/) Troubleshooting section for guidance on detecting ServiceControl HTTP API accessibility
  * Verify that ServicePulse is trying to access the correct ServiceControl URI (based on ServiceControl instance URI defined in ServicePulse installation settings)
  * Check that ServicePulse is not blocked from accessing the ServiceControl URI by firewall settings

 ### ServicePulse reports that 0 endpoints are active, although Endpoint plugins were deployed

-* Make sure you follow the guidance in [How to configure endpoints for monitoring by ServicePulse](how-to-configure-endpoints-for-monitoring.md)
+ * Endure to follow the guidance in [How to configure endpoints for monitoring by ServicePulse](how-to-configure-endpoints-for-monitoring.md)
  * Restart the endpoint after copying the Endpoint Plugin files into the endpoint's Bin directory
  * Make sure that the endpoint references NServiceBus Version 4.0.0 or later
  * Make sure auditing is turned on for the endpoint, and the audited messages are forwarded to the correct audit and error queues monitored by ServiceControl

 ### ASP.NET applications heartbeat failure